ASL interpreting: Qualifications

 Interpreters are required to possess a wide range of skills and attributes in order to effectively perform the duties required of them.
 Many 'soft' skills, such as etiquette, diplomacy, teamwork, and flexibility are complementary to the technical skills demanded by the participants in the interaction and the environment in which the interaction takes place.
-Finding the right balance of growing these skills in an educational program is not an easy feat.
 Although programs may vary widely based on the experience of the trainers, length and level of the program, and the institute in which it resides, the following outlines the broad topics that are required: